adambard/learnxinyminutes-docs/haskell.html.markdown

 -- 5. Type signatures
 ----------------------------------------------------

-Haskell has a very strong type system, and everything has a type signature.
+-- Haskell has a very strong type system, and everything has a type signature.

-Some basic types:
+-- Some basic types:
 5 :: Integer
 "hello" :: String
 True :: Bool

-Functions have types too.
+-- Functions have types too.
-Not takes a boolean and returns a boolean: not :: Bool -> Bool
+-- `not` takes a boolean and returns a boolean: not :: Bool -> Bool

-Here's a function that takes two arguments: add :: Integer -> Integer -> Integer
+-- Here's a function that takes two arguments: add :: Integer -> Integer -> Integer

 ----------------------------------------------------